ucr-bioinformatics/hts_pipeline/README.md

       USAGE:: script.R <FlowcellID> <NumberOfPairs> <FASTQPath> <TargetsPath> <SampleSheetPath> <Demultiplex type>
             # <FlowcellID> flowcell number
             # <NumberOfPairs> 1 for single-end data, and 2 for paired-end
-            # <FASTQPath> /bigdata/genomics/shared/322
+            # <FASTQPath> /bigdata/genomics/shared/322/
             # <TargetsPath> ./
             # <SampleSheetPath> SampleSheet.csv
             # <Demultiplex type> 1 for CASAVA, 2 if user will demultiplex
-Note - In case, we need to run CASAVA again for some lane individually, we need to add the link to Summary Statistics.
+Note: In case, we need to run CASAVA again for some lanes individually, we need to add the link to Summary Statistics, i.e. to create new qc1 directory.
             ln -s Unaligned_newlane/Basecall_Stats_C64T6ACXX/ qc1

 4. Update links on Illumina web server